Samrat Choudhary: Bharatiya Janata Party

-Chaudhary led BJP in Bihar after his appointment as party's state chief.
-Reportedly, he attacked Chief Minister Nitish Kumar verbally on various occasions; in May 2023, while he was trying to meet a former five time MLA of BJP Jawahar Prasad, who was incarcerated in prison for his role in Ram Navmi violence in Sasaram, he was stopped by authorities.
-On 3 May 2023, in a statement given to press, Chaudhary accused Nitish Kumar of promoting criminals and targeting saints; he cited the incident of release of former Member of Parliament and convicted criminal Anand Mohan Singh to support his claim.
-In 2023, while speaking to a gathering of BJP political workers in Begusarai, union minister Giriraj Singh projected Chaudhary as the chief ministerial candidate of BJP for 2025 Bihar Legislative Assembly elections.
-In July 2023, Chaudhary, along with Vijay Kumar Sinha and other BJP leaders organised a protest on the question of ten lakh jobs, that was promised by Grand Alliance government of Nitish Kumar and Tejaswi Yadav, to win the election.
-The protest was led by Chaudhary and Sinha along with BJP workers.
+In July 2023, Choudhary, along with Vijay Kumar Sinha and other BJP leaders organised a protest on the question of ten lakh jobs that were promised by the Mahagathbandhan government of Nitish Kumar and Tejashwi Yadav.
+The protest was led by Choudhary and Sinha along with BJP workers.
 However, when the mob reached Dak Bangla Square, Patna Police initiated lathi charge on BJP workers.
-A worker of BJP from Jahanabad died due to severe injuries, while many other leaders like Janardan Singh Sigriwal were also beaten.
-In the aftermath of protest, Chaudhary, in his statement, blamed the incumbent government of Nitish Kumar for the death of their worker.

-The BJP leaders were also protesting against the teacher recruitment policy of Nitish Kumar government, and the domicile issue.
-The government had allowed the candidate outside the state of Bihar to take the recruitment examination, hence, there was dissatisfaction in one section of local candidates from state.
-However, Chaudhary, along with all major state leaders of BJP were arrested during the protest.
+A worker of the BJP from Jahanabad died due to severe injuries, while many other leaders, like Janardan Singh Sigriwal, were also beaten.
+In the aftermath of the protest, Choudhary, in his statement, blamed the incumbent government of Nitish Kumar for the death of their worker.
+The BJP leaders were also protesting against the teacher recruitment policy of the Nitish Kumar government and the domicile issue.
+The government had allowed the candidate outside the state of Bihar to take the recruitment examination; hence, there was dissatisfaction in one section of local candidates from the state.
+However, Choudhary, along with all major state leaders of the BJP, were arrested during the protest.